radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 7. Click **Save**.

+>[!note]
->**Note – You can flush the query memory cache at any time from the Main Control Panel -> Settings Tab -> Server Front End -> Memory Cache section.
-Click **FLUSH ALL** located in the Query cache section.**
+>You can flush the query memory cache at any time from the Main Control Panel > Settings Tab > Server Front End > Memory Cache section.
+Click **FLUSH ALL** located in the Query cache section.

 For complete details on how query memory cache works, please see the RadiantOne Deployment and Tuning Guide.